iterative/dvc.org/static/docs/get-started/add-files.md

 DVC tries to use reflinks\* by default to link your data files from the DVC cache to the workspace, optimizing speed and storage space.
-However, reflinks are not widely supported yet and DVC falls back to actually copying data files to/from the cache **which can be very slow with large files**, and duplicates storage requirements.
+However, reflinks are not widely supported yet and DVC falls back to actually copying data files to/from the cache. **Copying can be very slow with large files**, and duplicates storage requirements.

 Hardlinks and symlinks are also available for optimized cache linking but,